Sparvriend/Master-Thesis/README.md

     Num workers: The amount of workers used for loading the data.
     Augmentation: The type of augmentation to use for online augmentation of the images.
 Choice of rand_augment, categorical, random_choice, auto_augment, no_augment and random_apply.
     PFM Flag: Performance metric recording flags, consists of a dictionary with two keys, Terminal, for printing results to the terminal and Tensorboard for recording results with tensorboard.
+    RBF Flag: DUQ model flag, if this flag is True, the model is converted to a version that supports Deep Uncertainty Quantification (DUQ).
     Early Limit: The maximum amount of epochs the model can be trained for without an improvement in the validation accuracy, before stopping early.
 If set to 0, early stopping is disabled
     Replacement Limit: The maximum amount of epochs a model can be trained for without an improvement in the validation accuracy, before the model is replaced with the previous best model.
 If set to 0, model replacement is disabled.